 On September 26, 2013, the Company entered into two unsecured corporate demand notes with two related parties, William Begley and Keith Spickelmier.
 Each note was in the amount of \$7,500, and repayment can be demanded, with 5 days' notice, at any time after the passage of 20 business days from the date of the note.
 If no demand is made on a note, the note becomes due and payable in full on its first annual anniversary.
 The notes are non-interest bearing.
+On December 29, 2014, Mr. Begley's note was converted into 25,000 shares of the Company's common stock.

 On October 21, 2013, the Company entered into an unsecured corporate demand note with related party, William Begley.
 The note was in the amount of \$3,500, and repayment can be demanded, with 5 days' notice, at any time after the passage of 20 business days from the date of the note.
 If no demand is made on the note, the note becomes due and payable in full on its first annual anniversary.
 The note is non-interest bearing.
 During December 2013, he also advanced \$2,000 and in January he advanced another \$3,500.
 These amounts are unsecured, noninterest bearing, and due on demand.
+On December 29, 2014, the \$3,500 note was converted into 11,667 shares of the Company's common stock.